Everett Nordstrom: Career

 In 1928, John W. Nordstrom retired and sold his shares of Wallin & Nordstrom to his two eldest sons, Everett and Elmer.
 The following year Carl Wallin also retired and sold his shares to them.
 1930 saw the company change its name to Nordstrom.
 In 1933, the third son Lloyd joined.
 They ran the business as co-presidents.

 The three brothers focused on good value and quality, coupled with customer service, and by the 1960s, had the largest independent shoe store chain in the US, and the largest store in the country in downtown Seattle.
-In 1963, they bought Best Apparel, a Seattle-based women's clothing store, followed by a Portland, Oregon fashion retail store in 1966.
+In 1963, they bought Best Apparel, a Seattle-based women's clothing store, followed by a Portland, Oregon, fashion retail store in 1966.
 They now offered shoes and clothing for all the family under the new name, Nordstrom Best.

 In 1968, all three brothers retired, allowing the next generation to take over - Everett's son, Bruce Nordstrom; Elmer's sons, James and John; Lloyd's son-in-law, Jack McMillan, along with family friend Bob Bender.

 Personal life

-Everett Nordstrom collapsed and died on July 1, 1972 while playing golf at the Seattle Golf Club.
-He is buried at the Acacia Memorial Park.
+Everett Nordstrom collapsed and died on July 1, 1972, while playing golf at the Seattle Golf Club.